Organizational Structure

 Julie Amparano teaches professional and creative writing courses at Arizona State University’s School of Humanities, Arts & Cultural Studies.
 She is also the director of the Writing Certificate Program.
 She received her M.F.A. in Creative Writing from Antioch University in Los Angeles in 2006.

 Her present writing projects include a collection of short stories; a play about the Lost Boys and Girls of Sudan; and a series of nonfiction articles.
 Her current work explores the issues of biculturalism and assimilation.
 Her most recent play, "A Mother's Will," was nominated for an ariZoni for best original script and overall production.
 The play also was a winner at the Arizona Women's Theater Co.'s Pandora Festival.
-She is editor of the online literary magazine Canyon Voices, which is produced each semester by ASU West students.

 Julie lives in Phoenix with her husband, two daughters, two nieces, and a dog.
 She has never met a salsa that is too hot for her taste buds.

 Her present writing projects include a collection of short stories; a play about the Lost Boys and Girls of Sudan; and a series of nonfiction articles.
 Her current work explores the issues of biculturalism and assimilation.
 Her most recent play, "A Mother's Will," was nominated for an ariZoni for best original script and overall production.
 The play also was a winner at the Arizona Women's Theater Co.'s Pandora Festival.
-She is editor of the online literary magazine Canyon Voices, which is produced each semester by ASU West students.

 Julie lives in Phoenix with her husband, two daughters, two nieces, and a dog.
 She has never met a salsa that is too hot for her taste buds.